Director & Producer

 While on assignment to photograph sharks in the Galapagos Islands, Stewart discovered illegal longlining, indiscriminately killing sharks within the marine reserve.
 He tried promoting awareness through print media, but when the public didn't respond, Stewart decided to make a film to bring people closer to sharks.
 At the age of 22 he left his career behind and embarked on a remarkable journey over four years and 12 countries, resulting in the epic Sharkwater.

-Sharkwater has been hugely successful, premiering at the Toronto International Film Festival and winning a "Canada's Top Ten" award.
+Sharkwater has been enormously successful, premiering at the Toronto International Film Festival and winning a "Canada's Top Ten" award.
 Sharkwater made history with the largest opening weekend of any Canadian documentary, and was the most award-winning documentary of the year, winning over 35 awards at prestigious film festivals around the world.
-As of 2012 it is the third highest grossing Canadian documentary in the last ten years, next to the high budget films, Nascar and Oceans.

 Stewart's hardcover book, Sharkwater: An Odyssey to Save the Planet, was released in October 2007 by Key Porter Books.
-His book Save the Humans will be released in the Fall of 2012 by Random House.
+His book Save the Humans was released in the Fall of 2012 by Random House.

-Stewart's second film, Revolution, was released theatrically in Canada in 2013 and will release in theaters worldwide in 2014.
-This groundbreaking documentary has received both critical and audience acclaim and has won a number of awards at film festivals around the world, including:
+Stewart's second film, Revolution, again premiered at TIFF and released worldwide in 2013.
+This groundbreaking documentary has received both critical and audience acclaim and numerous international awards.